Camp SIBsational Planning Committee

 Devon is a lifelong Kansas Citian and is a proud Rockhurst University graduate having obtained her B.A. in Political Science and Criminal Justice in 2015 and her Masters in Secondary Social Studies Education in 2017.
-She has been working as a High School Social Studies Teacher serving KC’s urban core since 2015.
-She loves working with students and does so in several capacities as a teacher, TaeKwonDo instructor at Seagull Blackbelt Academy, Speech/Debate Coach, and Activities Director for Camp SIBSational.
-When she isn’t working, she loves to spend time with her family, cuddle with her dog, read, sketch, perform in local theatrical productions, sing, and do textile crafts like knitting and embroidery.
+She has been working as a High School Social Studies Teacher serving KC’s urban core since 2015 and is now working to obtain her Educational Specialist degree in K-12 Leadership in the hopes of one day being a principal.
+She loves working with students and does so in several capacities as a teacher, Taekwondo instructor at Seagull Blackbelt Academy, Speech/Debate Coach, and Activities Director for Camp SIBSational.
+When she isn’t working, she loves to spend time with her husband (Sean), cuddle with her dog (Gussy), read, sketch, perform in local theatrical productions, sing, and do textile crafts like knitting and embroidery.

 John resides in Overland Park, KS with his spirited Jack Russell-mix Bella.
 His multifaceted, 30+ year relationship with KyMel started as a Camp Hope camper in 1985.
-As a camper John survived Acute Lymphoblastic Leukemia and as volunteer he finds many rewards in seeing former campers return as adult volunteers.
-He hopes to see much of the same at Camp SIBsational.
-Outside of volunteer work, John is a full-time student seeking his second-degree from Kansas State University in Human Development and Family Science.
+As a camper, John survived Acute Lymphoblastic Leukemia and as an adult volunteer he finds many rewards when former campers return as adult volunteers.
+As Houseparent Director he hopes to extend and foster KyMel’s “family culture” to the siblings of Camp SIBsational.
+John is a two-time graduate of Kansas State University, most recently earning a Bachelor of Science in Human Development and Family Science in December of 2019.
 With his academic work and KyMel experience, he looks to certify as a Child Life Specialist (CLS).
-John spends his free time oil painting, cooking for friends, collecting/trading sports collectibles, cheering for the Kansas City Chiefs/Royals and being a loving uncle to a host of nieces and nephews.
+Outside of his volunteer and academic activities, he works in the Blue Valley School District as an Educational Aide, assisting children in various elements of education and development.
+John spends his free time cooking for friends, collecting/trading sports collectibles, cheering for his sports teams (KSU Wildcats, Kansas City Chiefs/Royals) and being a loving uncle to a host of nieces and nephews.

 Teresa is an autism consultant and been in special education for 34 years.
 She established Tot Olympics 30 years ago and has been a Camp Hope volunteer for 18 years.
 She has been married 21 years and has 5 children and 12 grandchildren.
 She loves working with children and helping people!